SmartWool Merino 250 Crew

 We scored each layer across six metrics and compiled a total score out of 100 for each product.
 The six metrics we tested each base layer on are as follows: Warmth, Breathability, Comfort & Fit, Drying Speed, Durability, and Layering Ability.
 You can view the table with the scores for each layer at the top of this screen.
 By testing and rating each model across these metrics, we allow you to easily find the shirt(s) that score high in the categories that are significant for how you intend to use it.
 Below, we describe our experience with and how we tested each metric.

-With prices ranging from $49 to $129, the cost is an important consideration when choosing a base layer.
 The balance between price and value is always a fine line to walk when researching a product.
-Merino wool is typically more expensive than synthetic tops but offers benefits like superior body-temperature regulation, breathability, and odor resistance.
+Merino wool tops are typically more expensive than synthetic, but offer benefits like superior body-temperature regulation, breathability, and odor resistance.
 Synthetic fabrics are cheaper but are typically not as soft next-to-skin, less breathable, and tend to hold onto stink.
-We've created a helpful chart below that allows you to view price versus value for each top with blue dots being the award winners.
-Dots that are lower and further right represent the highest value for the lowest price.

 Warmth is one of the most important qualities when choosing a first layer.
 As the foundation of your layering system, the warmth of a top doesn't just lie in the thickness of the fabric or its ability to trap your body heat but in the multi-dimensional capabilities to regulate temperature.
 This means not only holding heat to keep you warm in colder temperatures but also allowing excess heat to escape when temps rise or your heart rate climbs.
 It also involves wicking away sweat from your skin to the external environment to keep you dry.
 All of these ingredients are essential in a product's ability to keep you warm and dry in varying temperatures and situations.
 A top that may be extremely warm but doesn't breathe well and holds onto moisture may work for ice fishing but will leave you dangerously wet and cold during high-output, start/stop activities like backcountry skiing.